OKLAHOMA CITY - A Southwest Oklahoma City man is recovering from a pit bull attack in his own neighborhood.

 Animal Control told NewsChannel 4 that you have the right to defend yourself if you’re being attacked by a dog, but you have to be a licensed gun owner and be in fear of getting seriously hurt.

-“If they're going to allow these type of vicious dogs in the city, they need to have laws, need to have stricter lives so things like this don't happen, innocent people don't get hurt, kids don't get hurt, or killed,” Aubrey said.
+“If they're going to allow these type of vicious dogs in the city, they need to have laws, need to have stricter laws so things like this don't happen, innocent people don't get hurt, kids don't get hurt, or killed,” Aubrey said.

 Animal control gave the owner of the pit bulls a ticket.
 Aubrey said he’s going to go down to animal control Tuesday to request the pit bull that attacked him be put down.